Government introduces bill to amend Aircraft Act, 1934

 Minister of State for Parliamentary Affairs Arjun Ram Meghwal introduced the Aircraft (Amendment) Bill 2020 in the Lower House on behalf of Minister of State for Civil Aviation Hardeep Singh Puri.
 The amendment has been brought by the government following safety and security audit by the International Civil Aviation Organisation (ICAO).

-The amendment bill seeks to increase the maximum quantum of fines from the current Rs 10 lakh to up to Rs 1 crore.

-It also stipulates for keeping aircraft belonging to any armed forces of the Union other than naval, military or air force, outside the purview of the Aircraft Act, following repeated requests from the Border Security Force (BSF) for exemption under rule 160 of the Aircraft Rules, 1937.
+It also stipulates for exempting aircraft belonging to any armed forces of the Union other than naval, military or air force, from the Aircraft Act, following repeated requests from the Border Security Force (BSF) for exemption under rule 160 of the Aircraft Rules, 1937.

 Once the amendments are passed, the government will have the power to issue directions to review, if necessary in public interest, any order passed by the Directorate General of Civil Aviation (DGCA), Bureau of Civil Aviation Security (BCAS) and Aircraft Accidents Investigation Bureau (AAIB), according to the Bill.